openebs-archive/spdk-sys/README.md

 The way how the fat shlib is deployed along with the app to a target system is out of scope.
 In case of a docker image it can be copied from the system where the image is built to a docker image.
 On other systems it may be delivered in form of a package as it is usually done for other system libraries.

-## SPDK with patches
+## spdk with patches

-Some projects using SPDK in rust will need to use their own version of SPDK which differs from the upstream.
+Some projects using spdk in rust will need to use their own version of spdk which differs from the upstream.
 There is probably no better way than to clone spdk-sys repository on github and override spdk git submodule in the repository so that it points to their own version of SPDK.
 In dependencies section of Cargo.toml file must be used a github URL of the cloned spdk-sys repo.

 ## Tests